ShimronAlakkal/pydANN/README.md

 model.add_hl( [ 2,5,5 ] , activation_functions = ['relu', 'relu' ,'relu' ,'sigmoid'] )

 # the above line adds to the model three hidden layers each of 2, 5 and 5 nodes, respectively.
-# The activation_functions should be 1 more in length so as to have one for each hl and for the output layer
+# The activation_functions should be 1 more in length so as to have one for each hl and an activation for the output layer

 ```